frah/node-am2320/README.md

 node-am2320
 ===========

-Module for reading the raw data from AM2320
+Module for reading the raw data from AM2320.
+Extended frah-am2320 and added a bulk read function.

 Install
 -------
 ```
-$ npm install am2320
+$ npm install am2320b
 ```

 Usage